 What makes a campus resonate with students is the ability to create shared, meaningful experiences within their learning environment.
 Integrating creative alternatives into gathering spaces allows students to collaborate on a different level.

 By putting a unique touch on an existing space draws student into campus buildings and makes them feel like their campus is home.
-Check out these interior design tips on creating the perfect academic space:
+These interior design tips on can help create the perfect academic space:

 There has been an increased focus on creating more collaboration spaces recently, but we’re forgetting that independent study is still important.
 Creating hubs for independent study and innovative spaces for collaboration are equally important.